gillwei/XMAX_rt1172/EmbeddedWizard/PlatformPackage/ReadMe.txt

   The following section contains additonal platform specific changes, related to Graphics Engine (GFX) or Runtime Environment (RTE):

+* Version 10.00
+  - Enhancement of Runtime Environment to support int64 datatypes.
+  - Additional math functions added to Runtime Environment.
+  - EwGetTime() has been changed to return int64 instead of uint32.
+  - Bugfix in EwStringToUtf8().
+Character codes greater that 0x07FF were encoded incorrectly in UTF-8.
+  - New function EwRegisterFlashAreaReader() added to Runtime Environment.
+    With this function the user can register callback to be used when decompressing bitmap/font pixel data from not directly accessible Flash memory.
+The callback has to load the Flash memory in blocks and return a pointer to the loaded memory address.

 * Version 9.30
   - The Runtime Environment contains now an own optimized memory manager that is tailored for GUI applications on resource constraint embedded systems.